Athanasius Treweek

 Lieutenant Colonel Athanasius Pryor "Ath" Treweek (1911–1995) was an Australian academic, linguist, mathematician and code-breaker.
 He was the son of Walter Henry Treweek (a teacher who came from Cornwall to Australia in the 1880s) and Mary Matilda Dwyer a nurse.
 They married in Cooma, New South Wales, Australia on 11 February 1909.
 She was 37 and he was 43.
 He was an only child and his father died in 1920 of the Spanish influenza when Ath was 8 years old.
 His mother could work as a nurse only by living in at a hospital, so he was sent to a boarding school in Bowral.

-After attending St Ignatius' College, Riverview, where he was dux in 1928, "Ath" Treweek (as he was generally known) won the 1932 Cooper Scholarship for first place in Latin and Greek examinations conducted by the University of Sydney.
+After attending Saint Ignatius' College, Riverview, where he was dux in 1928, "Ath" Treweek (as he was generally known) won the 1932 Cooper Scholarship for first place in Latin and Greek examinations conducted by the University of Sydney.
 Ath took both a First in Latin and Greek, with the University Medal in Classics, and an Honours degree in mathematics.
 The combination led to a PhD thesis on fourth-century Greek geometry.
 He joined the Greek Department at University of Sydney in 1938, eventually going on to become a Professor of Greek at that very same institution.